Tata Tiago: History

-The Tata Tiago was created as the successor of the previous Tata Bolt, which was not met with much success.
-Tata began designing a completely new vehicle (Kite project) of a city car with 5-door body that could boost the sales of the brand in the Indian automotive market.
+The Tata Tiago was created as the successor to the Tata Bolt, which was not met with much success.
+Tata began designing a completely new vehicle (project Kite) of a city car with 5-door body that could boost the sales of the brand in the Indian automotive market.

 The car was based on the Tata X1 platform that also underpinned the Indica and the Bolt, however the platform was modified and shortened in order to lower production costs.
 Tata also used the in-house Revotron and Revotorq three-cylinder engines, replacing the Fiat FIRE and Multijet engines used in previous models.
 The Tiago is being produced only in right-hand drive at the Tata Motors Sanand Plant in India.

 The Tiago is powered by a 1.2-litre Revotron three-cylinder 12V petrol that produces 86 BHP (64;kW) power and 114 N⋅m (84 lb⋅ft; 12 kg⋅m) of maximum torque combined with a 5-speed manual transmission or 5-speed AMT, or a 1.1-litre Revotorq three-cylinder diesel engine producing 69 BHP (51 kW) of power and 140 N⋅m (103 lb⋅ft; 14 kg⋅m) of maximum torque, combined with a 5-speed manual transmission.

-In September 2018, Tata Motors launched the Tiago NRG, a crossover like trim with the ground clearance increased by 10 mm plastic cladding, two-tone alloy wheels and a rear bumper shield.
+In September 2018, Tata Motors launched the Tiago NRG, a crossover-like trim, featuring an increase in ground clearance by 10 mm, plastic cladding, two-tone alloy wheels, and a rear bumper shield.
 The Tiago NRG is sold with both 1.2 petrol and 1.1 diesel engines.

 JTP version

-In October 2018 Tata launched the Tiago JTP, the performance variant of the Tiago with the 1.2 litre Revotron Turbo engine with max output of 114 PS of power which is 29 PS more than non-turbo variant.
-It was tuned by JT Special Vehicles or JTSV, a joint venture between Tata Motors and Coimbatore-based Jayem Automotives.
+In October 2018, Tata launched the Tiago JTP, the performance variant of the Tiago with the 1.2 litre Revotron Turbo engine capable of a max output of 114 PS, which is 29 PS more than the non-turbo variant.
+It was tuned by JT Special Vehicles, or JTSV, a joint venture between Tata Motors and Coimbatore-based Jayem Automotives.
 According to Tata, the car can accelerate from 0–100 km/h in under 10 seconds.
 There are also design changes which includes a revised front grille, a new bumper at the front and dual exhaust pipes at the rear.